Lexology GTDT Patents 2021 / Russia26 May 2021

 - a brief description of drawings (if any); and

 - the detailed description of the invention disclosing how to carry out the invention to achieve the purpose thereof preferably by means of examples and with reference to the drawings as well as confirming the possibility of obtaining the technical result mentioned in the summary of the invention.

+In the case of an invention in the microbiological field, a culture of the micro-organism concerned must be deposited before the filing or priority date with an institute that has the status of International Depositary Authority under the Budapest Treaty on the International Recognition of the Deposit of Micro-organisms for the Purposes of Patent Procedure.
 The description must contain a characterisation of the method of generation of the micro-organism.
 If that characterisation is insufficient to implement the invention, the data on the deposit, including the name and the address of the institute with which the deposit was made and the deposit number must be given.

 Prior art disclosure obligations

 34 Must an inventor disclose prior art to the patent office examiner?

 According to the rules applied by the Patent Office, the description of a patent application must contain the ‘prior art’ section where the applicant must disclose information on analogues known to him or her and specify the analogue among others that is most similar to the claimed invention in respect of the combination of its essential features (the prototype).
 The description of each of the analogues shall contain bibliographical data on the source of information disclosing the analogue, features of the analogue including those that coincide with the essential features of the claimed invention and also the reasons known to the applicant that prevent the attainment of the desired technical result.

 If the invention relates to a process for producing a mixture of undefined composition having a concrete purpose or biologically active properties, then a process for producing a mixture with the same purpose or the same biologically active properties shall be indicated as an analogue.